niclash/pony-idea-plugin/README.md

     * uncertain of effort and possibilities, but since the ast is in the editor, so we should be able to do this "right"

+1. Documentation lookup
+    * Since Pony defines the equivalent of "javadoc", support for "doc lookup" (Ctrl-Q) should be fairly easy to implement.

 That is my long-term vision, and I will hack on this when I have time.
 Other Java devs with interested in creating a kick-ass IDE for Pony are welcome to join in.